This visualization shows the proposed I-405/SR 167 Interchange Direct Connector.

-Traffic analyses show that this project will significantly decrease the hours of delay people experience.
+Traffic analyses show that this project will significantly decrease the hours of delay travelers experience in this area.
 The new connection will also reduce weaving at this interchange and on SR 167 and I-405, making collisions less likely.

 The End Result

-This critical flyover link may ultimately connect 25 miles of express toll lanes on I-405 with 15 miles of express toll lanes on SR 167, resulting in a 40-mile express toll lane system.
+This critical flyover link may ultimately connect 25 miles of express toll lanes on I-405 with 15 miles of HOT lanes on SR 167, resulting in a 40-mile express toll lane system.

 - Congestion relief and safety: This project will improve traffic flow and decrease the likelihood of collisions by keeping traffic moving within the proposed express toll lane system.
-This highway-to-highway connection will solve weaving issues associated with drivers exiting the carpool or express toll lanes, merging onto I-405 or SR 167, and merging across traffic again to the carpool or express toll lanes.
+This highway-to-highway connection will solve weaving issues associated with drivers exiting the carpool or HOT lanes, merging onto I-405 or SR 167, and merging across traffic again to the HOT toll lanes.
 The result will be improved operations for both general purpose lanes and carpool or express toll lanes, providing benefits for all travelers, including transit.